 - “Sculptural place names: Tourist self-emplacement and the ethos of democratization in unequal urban spaces” (with A Jaworski).
 Plenary to be delivered at the Linguistic Landscape Workshop XI, Chulalongkorn University, Bangkok, 4 June 2019.

 - “Translational poetry: The case of Chen Li”.
 Invited lecture to be delivered at Chung Hsing University, Taiwan, 21 May 2019.

 - “Materiality and poetry: Hsia Yü”.
 Invited lecture to be delivered at Chung Hsing University, Taiwan, 24 May 2019.

 - “Translanguaging: Key debates and future directions”.
 Invited lecture delivered at the MIC Distinguished Lecture Series, SUNY Stony Brook, 25 March 2019.

-- “Translanguaging: Transient creativities, fleeting epiphanies”, keynote lecture to be delivered at the “Communication in the Multilingual City” international conference organised by the University of Birmingham on 29 Mar 2018.
+- “Translanguaging: Transient creativities, fleeting epiphanies”, keynote speech delivered at the “Communication in the Multilingual City” international conference organised by the University of Birmingham on 29 Mar 2018.

 - “Modalities of cybertext poetry: John Cayley vs. Hsia Yu”, invited lecture delivered at the University of Oxford on 30 Jan 2018.